 I love that air plants are so easy to display.
 And as I go ahead and add to my collection I decided to fill a need.
 Pretty homes for the greenery, of course!

-These clay pinch pot planters are so simple to make and with the painted drip effect and shiny glaze they almost look like they’re straight out of the kiln.
+These clay pinch pot planters are so simple to make and with the painted drip effect and shiny glaze they almost look like they’re straight out of the kiln except you don’t even need one!

 They’ll make your greenery look even more fetching!
 And no accuracy here folks!
 You can forget painting within the lines and just get a bit messy with this paint work.